AdamSobieski/Argumentation/README.md

 ### Email Messages

 Making use of software tools, end-users could author arguments comprised of interrelated natural-language and structured-knowledge parts and send these MIME messages to one another by email.
-Recipients could make use of software tools to verify and validate the reasoning of the arguments.
+Recipients could make use of software tools with features including, but not limited to, verifying and validating the arguments.

 ### Mailing Lists